surenjanath/PyQt5---Financial-Scraper/README.md

 ## Installation

-In order to use this to it's full potential, use pyqt5 and python 3.9.6 Using pyqt5-tools designer in cmd to execute the pyqt5 designer application to edit the UI file If you're looking at the code then it means that you're good at using python .: edit away.
+In order to use this to it's full potential: Must have pyqt5 and python 3.9.6

+Using pyqt5-tools designer in cmd to execute the pyqt5 designer application to edit the UI file

+If you're looking at the code then it means that you're good at using python .: edit away.

 To execute program just type the following in cmd :